u1i/yoisho/README.md

 # Fixed Deposit Calculator - REST/JSON

 This API calculates the total interest earned from a fixed deposit, along with a breakdown for the number of years the deposit is running.
+Parameters: amount, number of years the fixed deposit will run

 ### Run the container